Hands on: Panasonic Lumix G9 II review

 It has been almost six years since Panasonic released the original G9, but that was back when six years was a normal time between camera cycles.
 By today’s standards, that is an age to wait.
 However, for Panasonic, this means that the Panasonic Lumix G9 II is actually a fully-fledged upgrade from the first model that you can honestly get excited about.

 With Panasonic’s recent focus on its full-frame cameras, with the very well-received Panasonic Lumix S5 II and the growing number of L-Mount Alliance members, many were speculating that Panasonic might be phasing out its Micro Four Thirds (MFT) lineup.
 Panasonic and Olympus were the pioneers of the MFT sensor and mount, pushing it as a solution to achieve high-quality images with smaller cameras like the technical marvel of the Panasonic GM1.
-However, as market forces moved toward full-frame cameras, it seemed like Panasonic’s MFT ambitions might be put on ice.
+However, as market forces moved toward full-frame cameras, it seemed like Panasonic’s MFT ambitions might have been put on ice.

 Swipe to scroll horizontally